andreynav/weather/README.md

 The project has multilayer structure:
 - `env` - used to keep a virtual environment (can be kept in another place)
-- `framework` - used to keep variables, specific keywords that can be used only in current projects
+- `framework` - used to keep variables, specific libraries and keywords that can be used only in current projects
 - `lib` - used to keep custom libraries that can be reused in any other projects
 - `output` - used to keep test reports
 - `tests` - contains test